What Is Syphilis?

 Diagnosis of Syphilis

 Syphilis can be diagnosed by certain laboratory tests.
-These tests includes examination of body fluid sample :
+These tests include an examination of a body fluid sample :

 - Blood tests: Blood samples can confirm the diagnosis of the presence of HIV or the stages of syphilis.